What is an outbound call center?

 An outbound call center (also called an outbound contact center) is where agents contact customers and/or prospects on behalf of their company.
 As the name suggests, the contact established is through outreach in outgoing calls; the company contacts their users themselves, instead of the users reaching out to them.

-When people mention “call centers,” it generally implies inbound call centers, where customers can contact brands for assistance and resolve inquiries related to a product or/service and get it resolved.
+When people mention “call centers,” it generally implies inbound call centers(also called inbound contact center, where customers can contact brands for assistance and resolve inquiries related to a product or/service and get it resolved.
 But as of late, outbound contact center services have also been steadily rising in number as companies are beginning to understand their importance in driving lead generation and maintaining a better relationship with customers.

 There might be several purposes to these calls – collecting surveys, gauging customer satisfaction, collecting payment, upselling, telemarketing, or even market research when it comes to contacting potential customers.